Our Vision & Mission

 - Developing an engagement plan informed by Aboriginal and Torres Strait Islander and Māori organisations

-- Maintaining and strengthening relationships with organisations such as Australian Indigenous Dental Association, New Zealand Māori Dental Association, Australian Indigenous Doctors’ Association), Leaders in Indigenous Medical Education (LIME Network), Medical Deans Australia and New Zealand and ACODS (The Australasian Council of Dental Schools)
+- Maintaining and strengthening relationships with organisations such as Indigenous Dental Association Australia, New Zealand Māori Dental Association, Australian Indigenous Doctors’ Association), Leaders in Indigenous Medical Education (LIME Network), Medical Deans Australia and New Zealand and ACODS (The Australasian Council of Dental Schools)

 - Facilitating mechanisms for the participation of Aboriginal and Torres Strait Islander peoples of Australia and Māori of New Zealand and their representative bodies in the design and delivery of any cultural curriculum development.